MrDogeBro/content_filter/README.md

 ## Usage
 Listed below are the different functions and their uses.
 If the function returns any value, that is also listed.
 #### Filtering Messages
-To check a message with Content Filter, use the .checkMessage() function which accepts the message to scan as its argument.
+To check a message with Content Filter, use the .checkMessage() function which accepts the message as a string to scan as its argument.
 ```python
 import content_filter